Building a Desktop Plugin - Showing a Table

 The above code snippet has the following properties:

-• method - refers to the method that should be listened to to fill the table with data.
+- refers to the method that should be listened to to fill the table with data.'newRow'

-• 'newRow' - refers back to the identifier used with connection.send to send the data to the Flipper desktop application in the previous step.
+to send the data to the Flipper desktop application in the previous step.key

 And that's all there is to it!